-- (1) A project where the structural fill is used with a base liner, leachate collection system, cap liner, groundwater monitoring system and where the constructor or operator establishes financial assurance, as required by G.S.
-130A-309.216.

-under the authority of a public entity.
+- (1) A project where the structural fill is used with a base liner, leachate collection system, cap liner, or groundwater monitoring system and where the constructor or operator establishes financial assurance, as required by G.S.
+130A-309.217. - (2) As the base or sub-base of a concrete or asphalt paved road constructed under the authority of a public entity.

-SECTION 4.(c) The use of coal combustion products (i) as structural fill as authorized by Section 4(b) of this act shall be conducted in accordance with the requirements of Subpart 3 of Part 2I of Article 9 of the General Statutes, as enacted by Section 3(a) of this act, and (ii) for other beneficial uses shall be conducted in accordance with the requirements of 15A NCAC 13B .1701, et seq., (Requirements for Beneficial Use of Coal Combustion By-Products).
+SECTION 4.(c) The use of coal combustion products (i) as structural fill as authorized by Section 4(b) of this act shall be conducted in accordance with the requirements of Subpart 3 of Part 2I of Article 9 of the General Statutes, as enacted by Section 3(a) of this act, and (ii) for other beneficial uses shall be conducted in accordance with the requirements of Section .1700 of Subchapter B of Chapter 13 of Title 15A of the North Carolina Administrative Code (Requirements for Beneficial Use of Coal Combustion By-Products) and Section .1205 of Subchapter T of Chapter 2 of Title 15A of the North Carolina Administrative Code (Coal Combustion Products Management), as applicable.